cea-hpc/modules/doc/source/module.rst

        Variable renamed from ``MODULES_LMSOURCESH`` to
        ``__MODULES_LMSOURCESH``

+.. envvar:: __MODULES_LMSTICKYRULE

+ A colon separated list of the sticky or super-sticky tag definitions applying to loaded *modulefiles*.
+Each element in this list starts by the name of the loaded *modulefile* followed by the sticky tag name and the module specifications on which the tag applies.
+These loaded modulefiles and sticky tag definitions are separated by the ampersand character.
+Tag name and module specifications on which it applies are separated by the pipe character.

+ When stickiness applies specifically to the loaded module name and version, sticky rule is not recorded in ``__MODULES_LMSTICKYRULE``.

+ This environment variable is intended for :command:`module` command internal use to get knowledge of the stickiness scope when sticky module is changed.

+ .. only:: html

+    .. versionadded:: 5.4

 .. envvar:: __MODULES_LMTAG

  A colon separated list of the tags corresponding to all loaded *modulefiles*